taiebchaabini/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# 0-Help
+# 0-alias

-Create an alias
+Create an alias to remove all files